Skip to content

 Terminal-native agentic coding with GitHub Copilot CLI — interactive and headless modes, graduated authorization, delegation to cloud agents, and MCP integration in the terminal.

-Copilot CLI (GA February 2026) provides two operating modes for all paid Copilot subscribers (GitHub Changelog):
+Copilot CLI (GA February 2026) gives all paid Copilot subscribers two operating modes (GitHub Changelog):

-Interactive mode (copilot) — conversational sessions where the agent reads files, runs commands, and edits code with human approval at each step.
+Interactive mode (copilot) runs conversational sessions.
+The agent reads files, runs commands, and edits code, with your approval at each step.

-Programmatic mode (copilot -p "<prompt>") — single-command headless execution for CI/CD and scripting pipelines (GitHub Blog).
+Programmatic mode (copilot -p "<prompt>") runs a single headless command, for CI/CD and scripting pipelines (GitHub Blog).

 Copilot CLI uses a graduated permission model (GitHub Blog):